microsoft/reactxp/docs/docs/apis/popup.md

 // Displays a popup.
 Returns true if successful, false if the popup is
 // already displayed
 show(options: PopupOptions, popupId: string, showDelay: number = 0): boolean;

+// Indicates whether the specified popup is displayed.
+If no id provided indicates if some popup is displayed. isDisplayed(popupId?: string): boolean;
 ```

 ## Sample Usage